Salihugurlu/AWS/aws/Hands-on/03_05_2022-Guile-DynamoDB/README.md

   - Change the query source from `Reply` to `PostedBy-Message-Index`

-  - For the Partition key, enter `User A` as the value.
+  - For the Partition key, enter `
+  ` as the value.

   - Click `Run`.
 (Only the items that match your query criteria are returned from the `PostedBy-Message-Index`)